Skip to content

 Vergelegen Wine Estate

-On 1 February 1700, Willem Adriaan van der Stel – son of Simon, who had succeeded his father as Cape governor that same year – granted himself 30,000 hectares of land at the foot of the Hottentots-Holland mountains east of Cape Town.
-He called it Vergelegen, "situated far away", reflecting how distant the property felt from the colony.
-Within six years he had built a manor house, planted half a million vines, established cattle stations, dug reservoirs and irrigation canals, and accumulated a personal fortune that drew the attention of the VOC in Amsterdam.
-In 1706 he was sacked for corruption, ordered home in disgrace, and the estate was broken up and sold off.
+On 1 February 1700, Willem Adriaan van der Stel, Simon's son, took over as Cape governor and promptly granted himself 30,000 hectares at the foot of the Hottentots-Holland mountains, east of Cape Town.
+He named it Vergelegen, "situated far away", because that is how remote it felt from the colony.
+In just six years he built a house, planted half a million vines, set up cattle stations, and dug dams and canals, building a private fortune that did not go unnoticed by his bosses at the company in Amsterdam.
+In 1706 they sacked him for corruption, sent him home in disgrace, and broke up and sold the estate.

 1700Founded